-📴 PStill Network Setup Activate local LPR/RAW Print Server (Port 515 / 9 Help 100) When active PStill will listen on these ports for print and process the jobs it receives automatically. t jobs Allow only local connections from this machine Recommended setting, otherwise PStill will accept a jobs from remote machines, which may be a security also ty risk.
-Target folder: c:\pdfs Set This is where PStill will put the converted jobs.
-It will use the job names as supplied by the print qu ieue.
-Watch folder: Set If defined PStill will also look here for jobs to conver Note: Jobs are going to be erased after processing rt.
-9!
+😰 PStill Network Setup Activate local LPR/RAW Print Server (Port 515 / 9 Help 100) When active PStill will listen on these ports for print and process the jobs it receives automatically. t jobs Allow only local connections from this machine Recommended setting, otherwise PStill will accept jobs from remote machines, which may be a securi Target folder: c:\pdfs Set This is where PStill will put the converted jobs.
+It will use the job names as supplied by the print queue.
+Watch folder: Set If defined PStill will also look here for jobs to convert.
+Note: Jobs are going to be erased after processing!
 Commit changes